hyperledger-archives/sawtooth-rfcs/README.md

 the [sub-team]s.

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter Sawtooth Core and other official project components, so that all stakeholders can be confident about the direction Sawtooth is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for major changes to enter Sawtooth Core and other official project components, so that all stakeholders can be confident about the direction Sawtooth is evolving in.